“You’ve Got to Take Care of Your Artists”

 There’s a good chance that the name “Scott Billington” is on the back of your favorite album.
 Make that “albums.”
 As a long-time music producer for Rounder Records, Billington has tended the most fertile ground of American music.
 Clarence “Gatemouth” Brown, Charlie Rich, Solomon Burke, Irma Thomas, Johnny Adams, James Booker, Dr. John, Buckwheat Zydeco, Duane Allman, the Dirty Dozen Brass Band and the Soul Rebels make up only a partial list of the artists with whom Billington has worked.
 He’s also collaborated on projects featuring Woody Guthrie and the recordings of musicologist Alan Lomax.

 It takes an empathetic ear to do what Billington does.
 His ability to listen deeply to artists and follow his instincts without trampling on theirs have made him one of the most trusted producers in American music.
-Two Grammy awards also have helped.
+Three Grammy awards also have helped.

 Billington has likened a successful recording session to “summoning a great spirit.”